Manitoba Highway 45: History

 When the highway was first designated in 1959, PTH 45 was dubbed derisively by some locals as "The Turkey Trail".
 This was due to its narrow and winding nature at the time, which resembled the winding bush paths commonly found on Prairie farms.
-This, along with some very sharp curves in the western section between Elphinstone and Russell, increased the amount of travel time along this route.
-By 1966, the highway had been realigned to closely follow the Canadian Pacific Railway (CPR) alternate line, removing the sharp curves and unnecessary turns and allowing the highway to be more streamlined for safer travel.
+This, along with some very sharp curves in the western section between Elphinstone and Russell, increased the travel time along this route.
+By 1966, the highway had been realigned to closely follow the Canadian National Railway (CNR) Rossburn Subdivision line, removing the sharp curves and unnecessary turns and allowing the highway to be more streamlined for safer travel.